Explorer 52: Spacecraft

 The spacecraft was spin-stabilized satellite with a nominal rotational period of 11 seconds.
 In celestial coordinates, the positive spin axis coordinates were right ascension 299.4° (± 1.1°) and declination 8.6° (± 1.5°).
 There was no onboard orientation or spin rate control, but the orientation of the spin axis was stable.
 An optical aspect system operated from launch until 3 September 1974 at which time the optical aspect system was turned off and failed to turn back on.
 After this period, the aspect had to be determined by observing the effect of optical illumination from the Sun on a plasma measurement system.
 Using the sharp peak observed in this data, corrected orientation information was obtained and rewritten to the data records.
 The complete spacecraft with instruments had a mass of 22.65 kg.
 Power of 36 watts, depending on the solar aspect, was obtained from solar cells.
 Explorer 52 participated in the International Magnetospheric Study (IMS) and during the first half of 1977 data acquisition was confined to IMS special intervals.
 Data were obtained in real-time only, at frequencies of 136 and 400-MHz at 100 bit/s (or 200 bit/s with convolutional coding) plus wideband Very low frequency (VLF) data.

 It was designed, built, and tracked by personnel in the Department of Physics and Astronomy at the University of Iowa, whose sports teams are the Iowa Hawkeyes.
 The spacecraft was launched on 3 June 1974 into a polar orbit with an apogee over the North Pole and re-entered on 28 April 1978 after 667 orbits or nearly four years of continuous operation.
 The spacecraft apogee was of 125570 km with 469 km perigee.
 The orbital period was 51.3 hours.
 During its lifetime, the orbital inclination of the plane of the spacecraft's orbit to the Earth's equator was of 89.80°.
 The spacecraft's axis of rotation at launch was inertially fixed in its orbital plane, directed towards a constant right ascension and declination, and nearly parallel to the Earth's equatorial plane.

 Results

 In 1992, Dr. James Van Allen (Hawkeye Project Scientist) and the other Hawkeye principal investigators provided the National Space Science Data Center (NSSDC) with the high-resolution digital data (referred to as Master Science Files) from Explorer 52 (Hawkeye-1).
-Recognizing the uniqueness of these data, the NSSDC has placed the entire Hawkeye data set in its online archive.
+Recognizing the uniqueness of this data, the NSSDC has placed the entire Hawkeye data set in its online archive.